aegiacometti/netor/README.md

 So, as i love to learn and to build things, i decided to start this adventure of learning and develop a personal tool using Python, in an OpenSource manner.

-##Limitations
+## Limitations

 If you change you ``neto_home_directory`` you have to update the PATH environment variable in order to look for the scripts in the correct folder.
 Another option is to modify the ``hosts_file`` variable in the script to redirect to the correct folder.

-##Thank you notes
+## Thank you notes

 These passionate individuals that are always there to help.

-* NAPALM: David Barroso, Mircea Ulinic and Kirk Byers
+* NAPALM: David Barroso dbarrosop@dravetech.com, Mircea Ulinic ping@mirceaulinic.net and Kirk Byers ktbyers@twb-tech.com
-* TinyDB: Markus Siemens
+* TinyDB: Markus Siemens markus@m-siemens.de
 * OpenSource community in general